vccjlc/time_machine/README.md

 **Time Machine** is an interactive application that brings historical and modern icons together in thought-provoking or hilarious conversations.
 The app randomly selects two famous individuals from a pool of 67 legendary figures across diverse fields such as science, politics, sports, and entertainment, and places them in a unique setting to discuss an intriguing topic.

-The topics range from fun facts and philosophical debates to hypothetical "would-you-rather" questions and even contests like arm-wrestling matches or rap battles.
+The topics range from fun facts and philosophical debates to hypothetical "would-you-rather" questions.
 The dialogue is styled to reflect the personalities of the chosen figures, making every encounter as entertaining as it is insightful.

 The conversation starts with a mysterious user summoning God, who chooses the topic and participants.
 A Host facilitates the discussion, guiding the Arguers (two participants) as they present their arguments, while a Judge delivers the verdict, declaring the winner of the short debate.